 Overall, seniors who meditate experience better mood and better cognitive functioning.

-There are many wonderful benefits of meditation for seniors. and in my experience, my seniors are excellent at meditating.
+There are many wonderful benefits of meditation for seniors.
+And in my experience, many seniors are excellent at meditating.

 By meditating you will find inner peace and happiness.
 Plus, you will strengthen your brain and body.